The Constitution of the Student Congress

 - Article XV: Succession

-15.3 If the Vice-President, Secretary, or Parliamentarian can no longer fulfill the duties of his or her respective office, the Student Congress will elect a member of Congress to fill the position by a majority vote.
+15.3 If the Vice-President, Secretary, or Chief of Staff can no longer fulfill the duties of their respective office, the Student Congress will elect a current member of Congress to fill the position by a majority vote.

 15.4 If the Controller can no longer fulfill the duties of the office, the Controller-elect of Congress will fill the position.
 In the absence of a Controller-elect, the position will be filled by a majority vote, following the recommendation of the Student Congress Appropriations Committee.